Softwarovy-projekt/Documentation/README.md

 After cleaning the solution, the script compiles the benchmarks in the release mode.
 Executables are then collected and run with both .NET and CILOSTAZOL.
-As stated above, we run 3 iterations of each benchmark.
+As stated above, we run three iterations of each benchmark.
+Standard output and standard error are redirected to `/dev/null` to avoid any overhead.
+The validation of the output is done when running tests in Maven, where the same benchmarks are run with small inputs.

 During each run, we measure the elapsed time and the memory usage.
 We do so by running the benchmark in a separate process and probing it from another thread.